YYHCOPPOLO/awesome-github-repos/data.md

 ## Python

 *   [ahpxex/open-dictionary](https://github.com/ahpxex/open-dictionary) - The genuine open dictionary, grounded by Wikitionary and explained more with LLMs

-*   [vber/free-augmentcode](https://github.com/vber/free-augmentcode) - 用于无限续杯AugmentCode VSCode插件.A tool that allows you to use the AugmentCode  VSCode plugin indefinitely.

 *   [theOehrly/Fast-F1](https://github.com/theOehrly/Fast-F1) - FastF1 is a python package for accessing and analyzing Formula 1 results, schedules, timing data and telemetry